close

 1. Lugano

 Situated on the picturesque Lake Lugano, the city itself is an ideal base from which to explore the local countryside and mountains.
 If swimming and hiking are not for you, why not take in a concert or exhibition at the LAC Lugano Arte e Cultura centre?
-Once you've finished your grand day out, perhaps begin your evening by taking a leisurely stroll along the Olive Grove Trail, before returning to the old town to enjoy some local Swiss Italian delicacies.
+Once you've finished your grand day out, begin your evening by taking a leisurely stroll along the Olive Grove Trail, before returning to the old town to enjoy some local Swiss Italian delicacies.

 Churchyard in the hills above Lugano, Switzerland